 “From the perspective of DDI, nobody offers the level of automation and security that we do,” Krupa said.
 “Infoblox has continued to go beyond just DDI.
 It provides several unique visibility and security capabilities because of where the technology sits in the network.
 DDI data is a gold mine that can provide information on device and user activity, and context on threats and infections for faster remediation.
 It’s been our focus to innovate and add more value to fulfill the needs of our customers on a consistent basis.”

 A Recognized Leader in Secure Cloud-Managed Network Services

-This February marks Infoblox’s 20th birthday — and a quick stroll down memory lane illustrates just how much innovation the company has brought forth in that time.
+February 2019 marks Infoblox’s 20th birthday — and a quick stroll down memory lane illustrates just how much innovation the company has brought forth in that time.

 Infoblox unveiled SilverBox, its first nonstop DNS and DHCP solution, in 2005.
 After acquiring iPANTO in 2007, the company also began to specialize in IPAM, becoming a recognized leader in DDI.
 In 2010, Infoblox acquired Netcordia to add network task automation and configuration management to its suite of technologies.
 The company also began offering integration with leading virtualization and cloud platforms, including AWS, Azure, Docker, OpenStack, and VMware.

 The company started offering DNS security capabilities in 2013, including malware mitigation using DNS firewalling, data exfiltration prevention using behavioral analytics and DNS DDoS protection, offering customers an added layer of protection and bridging the DNS security gap.
 In 2016, it acquired IID, a global leader in cyberthreat intelligence that aggregates threat data from law-enforcement agencies, Internet infrastructure providers, and open-source providers, to offer customers high-quality threat intelligence and threat investigation capabilities and ease the burden of security operations teams.